-- ★3 fine arts: any AUART except AUART 228; any AUDRA except AUDRA 228, AUDRA 301; any AUMUS except AUMUS 228, AUMUS 375, AUMUS 475. - ★6 humanities. - ★6 science. - · See Classification of Courses for the definition of humanities, science and social sciences courses. - Courses that satisfy these requirements may overlap with general requirements, the student's minor, prerequisites and supporting courses, but not with the student's major or with Augustana Core in Part A.
+- ★3 fine arts: any AUART except AUART 228; any AUDRA except AUDRA 228, AUDRA 301; any AUMUS except AUMUS 228, AUMUS 375, AUMUS 475 - ★6 humanities. - ★6 science - ★6 social sciences. - · See Classification of Courses for the definition of humanities, science and social sciences courses. - Courses that satisfy these requirements may overlap with general requirements, the student's minor, prerequisites and supporting courses, but not with the student's major or with the Augustana Core: Foundation and Augustana Core: Engagement in Parts A and B.

-General Requirements (★12)
+General Requirements (\12)